ConxiCR/ConxiCR/README.md

      💻 Junior Front-End developper, loving my career shift towards IT

-     👉 Committed to IT career chang
+     👉 Committed to IT career change

      💸 Accountant as my first career